awemorris/PlayfieldEngine/README.md

     - Write a script and run it instantly — **Jot and Run!**
 - **Portable Rendering & Audio:**
     - Driven by StratoHAL, a portable game library also designed in-house.
-    - Runs almost everywhere: Windows, macOS, Linux, iOS, Android, WebAssembly, and even consoles.
+    - Runs almost everywhere: Windows, macOS, Linux, WebAssembly, iOS, Android, and even consoles.
     - Ship for platforms you don't physically own — **Go Far, Stay Close!**
-- **Minimal Runtime**
+- **Minimal Runtime:**
     - Runtime fits within just ~1.4MB on Windows.

-## What's PicoPicoScript?
+## Why PlayfieldVM?

 _"If a game engine could run anywhere, how would the world change?"_

-`PicoPicoScript` was born from this single question.
+PlayfieldVM was born from this single question.

-Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.  `PicoPicoScript` was created with the belief that every creator deserves space to explore, no matter their surroundings.
+Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.
+PlayfieldVM was created with the belief that every creator deserves space to explore, no matter their surroundings.

 It runs smoothly even on older or low-spec machines — if you have a computer, there's a place for you to create.
 It's a helpful companion for creators everywhere — especially in places with fewer resources.
-If you have something to make, `PicoPicoScript` will be here to walk with you.
+If you have something to make, PlayfieldVM will be here to walk with you.

-Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, `PicoPicoScript` offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
+Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, PlayfieldVM offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.

 The goal is simple:
 **To make game development accessible, thoughtful, and within reach